 A splatter-soaked gem, Robot Ninja predates the ‘real-life’ superhero likes of Peter Stebbings’ Defendor (2009) and Matthew Vaughn’s Kick-Ass (2010).
-It’s the parallels to James Gunn’s Super (2010), though, that intrigue the most; Bookwalter’s thought-provoking blend of humour, vigilantism, and dark drama feels as if it were Gunn’s blueprint, with each pictures’ deeply disturbed — quote, unquote — ‘hero’ barely concealing the complete mental breakdown that’s occurring behind their masks.
+It’s the parallels to James Gunn’s Super (2010) that intrigue the most, though: Bookwalter’s thought-provoking blend of humour, vigilantism, and dark drama feels as if it were Gunn’s blueprint, with each pictures’ deeply disturbed — quote, unquote — ‘hero’ barely concealing the complete mental breakdown that’s occurring behind their respective masks.

 Occasional Bookwalter collaborator Michael Todd (Jigsaw (2002), Hell Asylum (2002)) leads as Leonard Miller: a frustrated comic book artist incensed that his beloved creation, the eponymous Robot Ninja, has been turned into a cheesy, camp-y TV show a la the ’60s version of Batman.
 Given surprising mileage thanks to Bookwalter’s smart and subversive script, it’s a plot point at once hilarious and harrowing.
 A guest appearance from former Boy Wonder Burt Ward (as an oily publisher) indulges the writer/director’s amusingly meta bent, and serves as the tragi-comic incubator for his increasingly fraught protagonist’s burning rage: pushed to the brink of madness already, Miller’s inability to help during the violent murder of a young couple is the final straw.
 Commissioning his inventor pal, Dr. Goodknight (a pleasingly quirky turn from Bogdan Pecic — another Bookwalter alum), to make a suit and weaponry, the pill-popping Miller channels his aggression into actually becoming the mechanical arse-whupper during a rousing — and obligatory — training montage.